Ralph-Nazy/proagrica-users/README.md

 This is a ReactJs project to fetch a list of users, view single user details as well as add a new user.

-To run the project locally follow the steps below;
+To run the project locally follow the steps below:

 Clone the project to your local